airswap/airswap-about/system/generate-signatures.md

 )
 ```

-Then you can create a hash of the order itself with the type information included, assuming that `order` represents your order in a dict.
+You can then create a hash of the order itself with the type information included, assuming that `order` represents your order in a dict.

 ```python
 hashed_signer = keccak(